Chanakya-School-of-AI/KittiSeg/README.md

 ## Requirements

-The code requires [Tensorflow 1.0](https://www.tensorflow.org/install/), python 2.7 as well as the following python libraries:
+The code requires [Tensorflow 1.0](https://www.tensorflow.org/install/) (this fork has been tested with tensorflow 1.14 and it is working), python 3 as well as the following python libraries:

 * matplotlib
 * numpy
 * Pillow
 * scipy
 * commentjson
+* opencv

-Those modules can be installed using: `pip install numpy scipy pillow matplotlib commentjson` or `pip install -r requirements.txt`.
+Those modules can be installed using: `pip install numpy scipy pillow matplotlib commentjson opencv-python` or `pip install -r requirements.txt`.

 ## Setup